 Women with PCOS or endometriosis

-Women with polycystic ovary syndrome (PCOS) show significant improvements with acupuncture treatments.
-Clinical studies reveal that women receiving acupuncture had substantially higher ovulation rates (77.97% versus 49.74%) and pregnancy rates (56.72% versus 29.85%) compared to control groups.
-Acupuncture improved endometrial receptivity, with an effectiveness rate of 86.4% versus 67.2% in controls.
+Women with polycystic ovary syndrome (PCOS) often see real improvements with acupuncture.
+Clinical studies found ovulation rates of 77.97% in the acupuncture group versus 49.74% in controls, and pregnancy rates of 56.72% versus 29.85%.
+Acupuncture also improved endometrial receptivity, with an effectiveness rate of 86.4% compared to 67.2% in controls.

-Women with endometriosis may benefit from acupuncture’s anti-inflammatory effects.
-Research demonstrates that acupuncture provides clinically relevant improvements in pelvic pain for endometriosis patients.
-Endometriosis increases infertility risk by 20 times compared to women without the condition, making treatment of this underlying issue crucial for fertility outcomes.
+Women with endometriosis may benefit from acupuncture's anti-inflammatory effects.
+Research shows meaningful improvements in pelvic pain for endometriosis patients.
+Since endometriosis raises infertility risk by 20 times compared to women without the condition, treating this underlying issue is often essential for fertility outcomes.

 Men with low sperm quality

-Male factors contribute to approximately half of all infertility cases.
-Acupuncture offers measurable benefits for men with sperm quality issues.
-Clinical studies indicate that acupuncture can improve sperm count, motility, and morphology in patients with abnormal semen parameters.
+Male factors account for about half of all infertility cases, which is something couples sometimes don't realize until they start testing.
+Acupuncture offers measurable help for men with sperm quality issues.
+Clinical studies show improvements in sperm count, motility, and morphology in patients with abnormal semen parameters.

-Acupuncture enhances blood supply to the testicles, decreases testicular temperature, and interrupts harmful peroxidation processes.
-The treatment helps normalize hormone levels in men with fertility issues, increasing androgen production necessary for healthy sperm development.
+Acupuncture boosts blood flow to the testicles, lowers testicular temperature, and disrupts harmful peroxidation processes.
+It also helps normalize hormone levels in men with fertility problems, raising androgen production that healthy sperm depend on.

 Couples with unexplained infertility

-Clinical studies of couples with unexplained infertility who completed a full course of acupuncture treatment (six menstruation cycles) showed a pregnancy success rate of 60.9%.
-These couples achieved pregnancy in fewer treatment cycles than control groups.
+In clinical studies of couples with unexplained infertility who completed a full course of treatment (six menstrual cycles), the pregnancy success rate was 60.9%.
+Those couples conceived in fewer treatment cycles than the control groups.

 Those seeking natural fertility support